cccbr/runningatower/content/docs/050-HealthSafety/index.md

 - Advice for visitors, both ringers and non-ringers.
 How they are to be supervised, or not e.g if ringing a peal.
 Induction processes, evacuation practices, turning clapper competence, maintenance records, etc.

 Consideration should be given to special occasions such as tower open days when large numbers of people may be present.
-There is some advce within [Eccclesiatical Insurance Group](https://www.ecclesiastical.com/), however this not written by CCCBR.
+There is some advce within [Eccclesiatical Insurance Group](https://www.ecclesiastical.com/), however this was not written by the ***[CCCBR](../170-glossary/#CCCBR)***.

 Ringing is not risk free.
 Your first responsibility, as the person in charge, is the safety of the ringers.